About Counselling and Psychotherapy

 Therapy can provide a fresh perspective on your issues, help you to understand what lies beneath them and can help you to break unhelpful patterns of behaviour.
 It is a collaborative process where we will work together to understand you.

 If we agree to work together, we will find a time of the week that suits us both and agree a fee.
-Sessions last 50 minutes and usually cost £60, though this is negotiable.
+Fees are negotiable as I aim to offer therapy at an affordable and sustainable rate.
+Sessions last 50 minutes.

 Boundaries are important in therapy.
 I start and end sessions on time, let clients know in advance of any upcoming breaks and will clearly explain my policies around confidentiality and missed sessions.

 I send an invoice at the beginning of each month for payments in the previous month.
 Most clients choose to pay via bank transfer.